ngrodzitski/opio/README.md

 ![sample.proto opio labels](/docs/opio_sample_proto_labeled.svg "sample.proto opio labeles")

-Protocol specification gives `opio` a model which we it uses to generate the necessary boilerplate to handle the mechanics of multiplexing/demultiplexing messages.
+Protocol specification gives `opio` a model which it uses to generate the necessary boilerplate to handle the mechanics of multiplexing/demultiplexing messages.